-HTC's Q2 2013 brings income growth from Q1, but year-over-year profit dropsAlex Wagner - Deputy Managing Editor, News Desk
+HTC's Q2 2013 brings income growth from Q1, but year-over-year profit dropsAlex Wagner - Editorial Director of News and Content

 How about a nice cup of quarterly earnings to go with our bowl of cereal?
 HTC is happy to oblige, as this morning it released its results for both the second quarter of 2013 as well as the June numbers.
 The company says that it earned total revenues of NT$70.7 billion ($2.35 billion USD) for Q2 2013, which is in line with HTC's guidance but is also a 22 percent drop from the NT$91.04 billion ($3.03 billion USD) revenue that it saw in Q2 2012.
 Meanwhile, HTC's net income after tax for the quarter finished at NT$1.25 billion ($41.6 million USD), a drop from the NT$7.40 billion ($246 million USD) profit that it saw in Q2 2012 but an increase from the NT$85 million ($2.83 million USD) income total of Q1 2013.